afrendeiro/pipelines/README.md

-# Instalation
+# Installation
+With pip it is as easy as:

+    pip install git@github.com:afrendeiro/chipseq-pipelines.git

+### Installing into a Python virtual environment
-I recommend creating a virtual environment to install dependencies to running the pipeline.
+I recommend creating a virtual environment to install dependencies and to run.

-First, make sure you work with python 2.7 or higher:

-    module load python/2.7.6

 Get virtualenv:

+    sudo apt-get install python-virtualenv or

     curl -L -o virtualenv.py https://raw.githubusercontent.com/pypa/virtualenv/master/virtualenv.py

 Create a virtual environment named `<name>`:

+    virtualenv <name>
+or (in case you got it with curl as above)

     python virtualenv.py <name>